infinispan/infinispan.github.io/README.md

   `git clone git@github.com:YOUR_USER_NAME/infinispan.github.io.git`
 5. Change into the project directory
   `cd infinispan.github.io`
+6. Optionally, set bundle install path
+  `bundle config set path $HOME/.bundle`
-6. Download and install required RubyGems
+7. Download and install required RubyGems
   `bundle install`
-7. Build the site and make it available on a local server `bundle exec jekyll serve`
+8. Build the site and make it available on a local server `bundle exec jekyll serve`
-8. To preview your site, browse to http://localhost:4000
+9. To preview your site, browse to http://localhost:4000

 > If you encounter any unexpected errors during the above, please refer to the [troubleshooting](https://jekyllrb.com/docs/troubleshooting/#configuration-problems) page or the [requirements](https://jekyllrb.com/docs/installation/#requirements) page, as you might be missing development headers or other prerequisites.